egoboo/idlib/documentation/building-under-linux-clang.md

 cmake CMakeLists.txt
 make all
 ```
-CMake respects the CC and CXX upon detecting the C and C++ compiler to use.
+CMake respects the `CC` and `CXX` environment variables upon detecting the C and C++ compiler to use.
 For building using Clang instead of GCC it might be required to prefix the above commands with
 ```
 export CC=/usr/bin/clang